Abbotsford's Climate

 Summer

-Rain that falls during summer is normally quite light, but can occasionally come in the form of thunderstorms, of which about eight occur annually.
+Rain that falls during summertime is normally quite light, but can occasionally come in the form of thunderstorms, of which about eight occur annually.
 Thunderstorms typically signal the end of a period of hot weather and a return to cooler, cloudier conditions.

 Autumn